-Using a system of ODEs of your own choosing that has a known solution, verify that the local error incurred by using rk4step is $O(\Delta t^5)$.
-Document your findings in your writeup.
+Using a system of ODEs of your own choosing that has a known solution, verify that the local (per step) error incurred by using rk4step is $O(\Delta t^5)$.
+Document your findings in your writeup, and ensure that your results can be reproduced by running a script called trk4step.